theUpsider/jwt-quick/README.md

 # JWT - JWKS Verification Library

-This is a TypeScript library for verifying JSON Web Tokens (JWTs) using JSON Web Key (JWK) sets URL endpoints.
+This is a TypeScript library for verifying JSON Web Tokens (JWTs) using JSON Web Key (JWK) sets URL endpoints in the browser.

+#### Note
+This library uses the [Web Crypto Subtle API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle) to verify JWTs.
+Cryptography is a complex subject, and it is easy to make mistakes.
+This is a personal project, and should be used with caution or in controlled environments.
+I am not a cryptography expert, and I cannot guarantee the security of this library.
+Please use at your own risk.

 ## Installation

 You can install the library using [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/):